Looking for something else?

 View SVG in XML docs

 In September, 2001, the W3C released the recommended (or official) version of the specification for Scalable Vector Graphics 1.0.
-As I write this tip, it's early January, 2002 -- about 5 months
+As I write this tip, it's early January, 2002 -- about 5 months later -- and I found myself curious about how SVG is being supported in today's marketplace.

 As it happens there are three ways to interact with SVG in the XML space today, as follows: